-True Self Intensive Outpatient Program for Young Adults is designed to meet the specific psychological needs of individuals 18 to 26 years old in the LGBTQ communities.
+True Self Intensive Outpatient Program for Young Adults is designed to meet the specific psychological needs of individuals 18 to 26 years old in the LGBTQIA+ communities.

 Please Note: We're currently offering on-site care with proper safety precautions or virtual programming in response to the COVID-19 pandemic.

 For details about safety precautions on-site, please click here